 He was in it, obviously, before that.

-And I wanted to give him a chance to come on because we saw this Revolver article that came out basically saying unindicted co-conspirators in one sixth case raised disturbing questions of federal foreknowledge.
+And I wanted to give him a chance to come on because we saw this revolver article that came out basically saying unindicted co-conspirators in 1.6 case raised disturbing questions of federal foreknowledge.

 Thought that was a pretty important article because clearly the feds have been involved provocateuring things before.

-For instance, this article points out that most of the attention in that media space has been directed towards fighting back against the events of January 6th being an insurrection, because most of the people who went into the capital were tourists, like MAGA.
+For instance, this article points out that most of the attention in that media space has been directed towards fighting back against the events of January 6th being an insurrection because most of the people who went into the Capitol were tourists, like MAGA moms who wandered a little further than they should have.

 However, this article argues that they should start dealing with the reality that a separate group of folks were there and active that day.

-The notion that these harmless MAGA moms wandering around the capital where domestic terrorists engaged in insurrection is absurd.
+The notion that these harmless MAGA moms wandering around the Capitol were domestic terrorists engaged in an insurrection is absurd.

-Indeed, it is these militia groups whose behavior, statements, and planning leading up to and during 1-6 most closely align with the violent Okay, so the person who wrote this article has been killed, right?
+Indeed, it is these militia groups whose behavior, statements, and planning leading up to and during 1-6 most closely align with the violent insurrectionist caricature we hear about in the media and which the government claims to have been going after in its aggressive prosecutions.

 The person who's writing this article is fully aware of the fact that members of the Oath Keepers, Proud Boys, and Three Percenters had been talking shit and planning about doing exactly what happened on the 6th.